rebeling/redmap/README.md

 Data Storage
 ---------------------
 At the moment, the data s stored as json in files.
-In future it would be nice to use a datastorage - wished it will be redis - to augment the datastructure.
+In future it would be nice to use a datastorage - wish it will be pouchdb - to augment the datastructure.
 Due to the lack of functionality at your current tool, you can extend the data somehow and needs to be updated ...if needed and so on.